ETBoye/JuliaTorus/README.md

 SpecialFunctions
 ```
 One installs these programs either manually, or by running
 InstallPackages.jl in the src folder.
-To do this, one writes in a terminal
+To do this, one opens a terminal in the src folder and runs the command
 ```
 julia InstallPackages.jl
 ```